Map-A-Droid/MAD-docs/security.rst

   mitmreceiver_ip: localhost
   madmin_ip: localhost

-General Security Advices
+General Security Advice
 ========================

-Here are some security advices that are not only related to MAD but to servers and software hosting in general.
+Here is some security advice that is not only related to MAD but to servers and software hosting in general.

 - Don't run MAD inside a webhosted directory like :code:`/var/www/html`.
 - MAD does not need root privileges to run.
 Start it as a normal user.
-The only programs that needs root are your webserver and your database.
+The only programs that need root are your webserver and your database.
-- Don't use same or similar passwords.
-A `passwordmanager <https://keepass.info/>`_ can be useful for that.
+- Don't use the same or similar passwords.
+A `password manager <https://keepass.info/>`_ can be useful for that.

 Firewall
 --------

 It's always a good idea to open as few ports as possible.
-In MADs case thats only 22 for SSH (even that is not 100% necessary in some cases), 80 and 443 for a Webserver if you are proxying everything.
+In MADs case that's only 22 for SSH (even that is not 100% necessary in some cases), 80 and 443 for a Webserver if you are proxying everything.
 Read more about :code:`iptables` `here <https://www.hostinger.com/tutorials/iptables-tutorial>`_.

 SSH Authentication
 ------------------